anubissbe/JarvisAI/README.md

 ### 🚀 Quick Start

-To get started with JarvisAI, simply run:
+To get started with JarvisAI on a fresh Ubuntu 22.04 server, run:

     git clone https://github.com/AnubissBE/jarvisai.git
     cd jarvisai
     chmod +x start.sh
     ./start.sh

-The start.sh script will automatically check requirements, install dependencies, and launch the complete JarvisAI system.
+The `start.sh` script installs Docker if needed and launches all containers in one go.
+No additional configuration is required.